 - providing you with reasonable agreed breaks that may be in addition to those already in the school timetable;

-- providing facilities for you, such as a private, healthy and safe environment for breastfeeding teachers to express and store milk;
+- providing a private, healthy and safe environment for breastfeeding teachers to express and store milk;

 - allocating you to your own office;